Ključ, Una-Sana Canton

-Ključ (Кључ, /sh/) is a town and municipality located in the Una-Sana Canton of the Federation of Bosnia and Herzegovina, an entity of Bosnia and Herzegovina.
+Ključ (/sh/) is a town and municipality located in the Una-Sana Canton of the Federation of Bosnia and Herzegovina, an entity of Bosnia and Herzegovina.
 The name of the town and the municipality translates to "Key" in English.

 Geography

 It is located a short distance south from Sanski Most.
 The Sana River runs through the municipality.
 The terrain is heavily forested.

 History

 Human settlements have existed in the area long before the Roman Era.
 The town itself is first mentioned in 1322 in the documents of ban Stjepan II Kotromanić.
 It was conquered by the Ottoman Empire in 1463 as the last Royal Bosnian fortress.

 Ključ fortress was first mentioned in 1322.
 In 1463, during the Ottoman invasion of Bosnia, the last Bosnian king Stjepan Tomašević, took refuge in the city.
 His surrender and execution marked the downfall of the medieval Bosnian state.

 The Charter from 1323 states that Vukoslav is the son of duke Hrvatin, and from this we conclude that the main stronghold of the lords of the Donji Kraji was in the town of Ključ, the center of the parish Banica.
 In one of his writings, the Ottoman traveler Evliya Çelebi mentions Ključ as being located in Donji Kraji and on the Sana river.

 From 1929 to 1941, Ključ was part of the Vrbas Banovina of the Kingdom of Yugoslavia.

 As an area with a slight Serb majority, at the start of the war in Bosnia (1992–1995), the Ključ area was held by Bosnian Serb forces.
 In the summer of 1995, the Bosnian governmental forces took control over it.
 Most of the pre-war Serb population fled after the Dayton Peace Agreement, the town belongs to the Federation of Bosnia and Herzegovina.
 Today, it is estimated that about 97% of the population of Ključ are Bosniaks.